dradoaica/Detecting.Objects.In.Images.With.ONNX.In.ML.NET/README.md

     .Select(boxes => parser.FilterBoundingBoxes(boxes, 5, .5F));
 ```

-**Note** The Tiny Yolo2 model is not having much accuracy compare to full YOLO2 model.
+**Note*- The Tiny Yolo2 model is not having much accuracy compare to full YOLO2 model.
 As this is a sample program we
 are using Tiny version of Yolo model i.e. Tiny_Yolo2